PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 aliases, branch fan-out, non-Transpose post users, per-channel quantization, wrong permutations, and the no-Transpose/no-index preflight.

+The primary branch-rewrite phase of the broader Swish-QDQ NHWC-island optimizer is owned by the Torch/TensorFlow-free `passes/quantized_swish_layout.py` module.
+Its explicit result contract returns the rewritten branch count, removed pre-Transpose count, and immutable set of NHWC-rewritten tensor names needed by later propagation phases.
+One optional or locally constructed `ModelIRGraphIndex` supplies graph-order Transpose candidates, every producer/consumer guard, both DQ source rewrites, and differential removal of an unused pre-Transpose.
+No legacy producer/consumer map is rebuilt, and a Transpose-free graph allocates no index.

+Shared-input multi-branch ordering, quantized and float MUL tails, peer Swish recognition, fixed spatial threshold, explicit concat-closure mode, public intermediate/post-output guards, data fan-out, shape/signature permutation, and the historical ordered restart are unchanged.
+Because only the two DQ source edges and an unused pre-Transpose can change, downstream match edges are read directly from the maintained index without copying the full consumer map.
+Extraction-time differential comparison runs the prior committed phase AST and the new owner over shared, closure, spatial-guard, public, and fan-out fixtures and compares the complete ModelIR and result.
+The comprehensive existing three-branch fixture retains digest `529b9889fafe9982ebb37ca63687b9329fa11a837562c154480c1856bbc05760`, with three rewritten branches, two removed pre-Transposes, and twenty rewritten tensors.
+Metadata propagation, late Concat normalization, inverse-post cleanup, and the independently owned Conv-input safety valve remain later ordered phases of the compatibility orchestrator.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter